arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-trace32/content.md

 - Update **Arduino mbed-enabled Boards** core from Arduino IDE menu: *Tools > Board > Boards Manager*
 - Update the Portenta's bootloader using the instructions found [here](https://www.arduino.cc/pro/tutorials/portenta-h7/por-ard-bl).

-### Error Message in AREA View: 'No more arguments expected'
+### Error Message in AREA View: 'No More Arguments Expected'

 - This may be caused by unsupported characters in your Windows user name.
 Make sure your user name neither contains any spaces nor special characters.